Lantern-chat/solid-mutant/README.md

 After Dispatching an action, it's often desired to be able to perform side-effects.
 Side-effects are best to be avoided in mutators themselves.

-To provide this, `createStore` takes a third argument that is simply a function to perform untracked side-effects.
+To provide this, `createMutantStore` takes a third argument that is simply a function to perform untracked side-effects.

 ```js
 function some_effect(state, action, dispatch) {